Here’s My WHAT:

 In 2010 my 20-year old son (my only child) died by suicide.
 His death, what led up to it, and its aftermath, launched me into a regular writing practice.
-The writing was important for several reasons: In naming my experience, writing about its parts, describing the unbearable, I gained a kind of clarity at a time when nothing in my world seemed to make sense.
-I also needed to record all the details of my son’s too short life for fear that the trauma of losing him would result in my forgetting.
+The writing was important for several reasons: In naming my experience, identifying its parts, describing the unbearable, I gained a clarity at a time when nothing in my world made any sense.
+Plus, I needed to record all the details of my son’s much-too-short life for fear that the trauma of losing him would result in my forgetting.

 People grieve in all sorts of ways.
 I didn’t want to hide from my pain or put it off for some other more convenient time.
 There wasn’t going to be a more convenient time.
 Plus I knew that if I didn’t confront what was happening to me in the moment, it would hide and fester and grow into a bigger monster than it already was.
 I identified my feelings – deep sorrow, rage, guilt, relief, abandonment and others – so that I could face them, move into them, and live them.
 It’s a process that worked for me.